inhibitor1217/extended-enum/website/docs/basic.md

 console.log(_Fruit[_Fruit.Orange]); // "Orange"
 ```

-`extend`ed enum values are **objects**, so it is not an indexable type in JavaScript.
+`extend`ed enum value is an **objects**, so it is not an indexable type in JavaScript.
 Instead, it provides `keyOf` API to support reverse mapping.

 ```ts
 console.log(Fruit.keyOf(Fruit.Apple));  // "Apple"